Living on Campus

 Incoming First-Year Students

-- Apply for housing: You should complete your University Housing and Living and Learning Village application as soon as possible.
+- Apply for housing: It is highly recommended that you complete your University Housing and Living and Learning Village application by May 31.
 Students who have received acceptance for the Fall semester may access the housing application through the Campus Living section on MyPack Portal.
-If you decide not to attend NC State, you can cancel your housing application without penalties.
-Space is assigned in the order in which applications are received.
-If you have a preferred building or roommate already in mind, an early application will help you get them.
+If you decide not to attend NC State, you can cancel your housing application.
+If you have a preferred roommate already in mind, you can include that information on your housing application.

 Incoming Transfer Students

-Due to the first-year live-on requirement that began in 2017, space is very limited for upper-class students.
-There are options available, however.
-NC State has two Living and Learning Villages that reserve space for transfer students.
+Due to the first-year live-on requirement that began in 2017, space is limited for upper-class students.
+Any Living and Learning Village that accepts upper-class students is available for transfer students.
+Our Transfer Connections Village is reserved exclusively for transfer students.

-- Located in Wolf Village Apartments on the main campus, the Second-year Transitions And Transfer Experience (S.T.A.T.E.)
-Village connects students to a variety of campus resources and programming meant to navigate their years following their freshman experience.
+- Located in Wolf Village Apartments, the Transfer Connections Village connects transfer students to a variety of campus resources and programming meant to make the most of their NC State experience.

 Undergraduate students must be enrolled in at least 12 credit hours to be eligible to live on campus during the fall and spring terms.
 Students who must drop below these minimum requirements should contact University Housing to request an exception.
 Summer session housing is also available.